Life imprisonment in Singapore: Underaged offenders

 There was no minimum age set for a person to be sentenced to life imprisonment.
 However, certain laws still prohibit the imprisonment of children, although with a few exceptions.

 Under Section 37 of the Children and Young Persons Act (CYPA), it was decreed that a child below the age of 14 years will not be incarcerated for any offence.
 This is similarly applied for a person aged 14 and above but below 16, who would be detained at a juvenile rehabilitation centre, although the courts had the authority to order otherwise through evaluations of his character.
 These two above laws prohibit life imprisonment for young offenders from these two age groups.

 However, if a child or young person is convicted of a very serious crime that potentially requires a sentence of life imprisonment, and the court found that life imprisonment was the only available and suitable option to deploy during sentencing, the offender will be detained for a period of time as specified in the sentence under Section 38 of the CYPA.
 They would be subjected to similar conditions for eligibility of parole like adult offenders serving life in prison.

-Under section 314 of the Criminal Procedure Code, if a person was found guilty of committing murder or other offences punishable by death when he was below 18 years old, the convict would not receive the death penalty, and instead, he would be committed to a mandatory term of life imprisonment as an alternative punishment instead.
+Under Section 314 of the Criminal Procedure Code from 2010 onwards, if a person was found guilty of committing murder, drug trafficking or other offences punishable by death when he was below 18 years old, the convict would not receive the death penalty, and instead, he would be committed to a mandatory term of life imprisonment as an alternative punishment instead.
+Before its abolition in 2010, a sentence of indefinite detention at the President's Pleasure was imposed for minors who commit capital crimes while under the age of 18.

+The first underaged offender to be sentenced to life imprisonment for a capital offence was Zin Mar Nwe, a Myanmar maid who was charged with killing an elderly Indian woman at Choa Chu Kang in June 2018.
+Zin Mar Nwe, who used a knife to stab the 70-year-old victim 26 times (and it led to the woman's death), was 17 years old when she committed the offence, and after the defendant was found guilty of murder in May 2023, the trial judge Andre Maniam noted that Zin was a minor at the time of the offence, and the Criminal Procedure Code also prohibited the imposition of capital punishment for offenders who were below 18 when committing murder, and that a life sentence should be the only punishment required for such cases.
+As a result, Zin Mar Nwe was spared the gallows and instead, she was sentenced to life imprisonment on 4 July 2023.